 Many women have prised themselves away from male photographers, for whom they were muse and nude, to forge their own careers (most were feminist de facto, given the nature of the male-dominated commercial photography industry).
 However it took artists like Ulrike Rosenbach (*1943, Germany) to make their liberation, and the means to achieve it, explicit.

 Here in this montage, Rosenbach presents herself as Venus.
-Acknowledging the performative nature of the self-portrait she stands squarely with hand on hip and legs, which are still sufficiently discernible as being planted assertively apart, allowing Rosenbach’s body to merge into the figure (or, the figuration) of Venus.
+Acknowledging the performative nature of the self-portrait she stands squarely with hand on hip and legs, limbs still sufficiently discernible to be seen to be planted assertively apart, allowing Rosenbach’s body to merge into the figure (or, the figuration) of Venus.

 Hers is a rough-and-ready montage; note the thumb-print on the upper portion of the image that clearly declares the intention that this not be taken for fine art.
 Rosenbach prefers it to look like a poster, more like a manifesto, than anything genteel; it turns Venus’ chaste concealment of her pubis with her long hair into the rude gesture of a middle finger.
 This is made clear because of a small but highly significant detail.
 Botticelli’s Venus looks demurely and abstractedly away.
 Rosenbach however, fixes the camera with a defiant noli me tangere stare.
 She calls the image, as it translates into English, ‘Female Energy Exchange, Venus’; that makes it clear her argument is not with the demure Venus, but with her male portrayer.